shanmukhkagal/AddressBook_Database/README.md

 # AddressBook_Database
-uc8-Ability to retrieve entries sorted alphabetically by
+uc9-Ability to identify each
-Person’s name for a
+Address Book with name and

-given city
+Type.